Sustainability at Starling

 Is ‘carbon neutral’ the same as ‘net zero’?

 No – companies often start with carbon neutrality as they work towards net zero.
 In simple terms, being net zero means adding no more greenhouse gases to the Earth’s atmosphere than the amount you’re taking out.
-If a company is relying on carbon offsets (see definition below), they’re still likely to be ‘carbon neutral.’
+If a company is relying on carbon offsets (see definition below), they’re ‘carbon neutral’rather than ‘net zero’.

 What’s the difference between ‘direct’ and ‘indirect’ emissions?

-‘Direct emissions’ are generated by a company’s operations and can be controlled, such as heating.
+‘Direct emissions’ are generated by a company’s own operations, such as the energy we use to heat our offices.
 ‘Indirect emissions’ are not fully controlled by the company and are typically caused by the supply chain – often through third parties.
-For example: if a cupcake company uses a marketing agency, the agency’s emissions contribute to the cupcake company’s indirect emissions.
+For example, a share of the emissions generated by the laptop manufacturer we buy from are included in our indirect emissions.

 What does ‘carbon offsetting’ mean?

-When you buy ‘carbon credits’ to offset your emissions – either through ‘carbon avoidance’ or ‘carbon sequestration’ projects.
+When you buy ‘carbon credits’ to offset your emissions – either through ‘carbon avoidance’ or ‘carbon removal’ projects

 And ‘carbon sequestration’?